hunterglaine/hello-world/README.md

 Hello!

 I'm relatively new to coding, just learning Python now, with a bit of a background in HTML and CSS.
-I'm so excited to learn more and get to play around with puzzles, essentially.
+I'm excited to learn more and get to play around with puzzles, essentially.